 Best known for its front office networking technologies, Cisco is increasingly developing technologies for industrial networks.
-Of course, Cisco is not new to the industrial networking realm—the company has worked with Honeywell on industrial wireless, Claroty on cybersecurity produces its own industrial network switches.
+Of course, Cisco is not new to the industrial networking realm—the company has worked with Honeywell on industrial wireless, and with Claroty on cybersecurity it produces its own industrial network switches.

 Now Cisco is offering industrial cybersecurity and edge software technologies.

 On the cybersecurity front, the company has released Cisco Cyber Vision, which it describes as the first software-based security product for automated discovery of industrial assets that analyzes traffic from connected assets and creates segmentation policies to prevent lateral movement of threats across operational environments.
 Cisco’s Talos threat intelligence enables Cyber Vision to monitor cybersecurity threats in real time that affect uptime, productivity, and safety.

 Cisco is embedding Cyber Vision in its industrial network equipment.

 Describing the industry drivers behind the company’s development of this product, Liz Centoni, senior vice president and general manager of cloud, compute and IoT at Cisco, says, “While the communication network has always been the backbone for IT, it is becoming foundational for operational environments where customers require real-time access to machine data.”
 But access to this real-time data is seen as being risky by many industrial companies because it’s been nearly impossible to know what is out there in those vast operations.
 "I have never talked to a customer who says they know 100% of their devices and industrial controls.
 Industrial environments have been operational for decades, grown to meet demand and through mergers and acquisitions.
 So there’s a mix of legacy and IP-based equipment that customers don’t want to touch for the fear of disrupting current operations,” Centoni says.